DHTMLX/docs-suite/docs/helpers/datadrivers.md

 - **data** - (*array*) - the data to be converted

-As a result, the converted to **XML format** data of the grid look like this:
+As a result, the converted into **XML format** data of the grid look like this:

 ~~~js title="XML format"
 "<?xml version="1.0" encoding="iso-8859-1"?>